dmlary/morrow/README.md

   # Create a custom Component for tracking Poison
   class Component < Morrow::Component
-    field :damage, type: Numeric, desc: 'amount of damage to do' field :frequency, type: Numeric, desc: 'frequency of damage' field :next_tick, type: Time, desc: 'next time damage should occur' field :ticks, type: Integer, desc: 'number of ticks remaining' end
+    field :damage, type: Numeric, desc: 'amount of damage to do' field :frequency, type: Numeric, desc: 'frequency of damage in seconds' field :ticks, type: Integer, desc: 'number of ticks remaining' field :next_tick, type: Time, desc: 'next time damage should occur' end

   # Create a System for performing updates to entities that are poisoned.
   module System < Morrow::System

-    # Create a view of all entities that are poisoned and have health (buried
-    # in the resources Component)
+    # Define a filter to specify which entities this System operates on.
+In
+    # this case, poison works on entities with the :poisoned Component created
+    # above (we'll assign the name later), and also a :resources Component that
+    # contains health.
-    def self.view
+    def self.entity_filter
-      @view ||= Morrow.get_view(all: [ :poisoned, :resources ])
+      { all: [ :poisoned, :resources ] }
     end

     # Each update of the world, this method will be called for any entity that
+    # matches our entity filter above.
+The order of arguments to this method
-    # has both the poisoned component, and the resources component.
-The order
+    # will be entity id, then the components in the order defined in
-    # of the arguments is the same as the order of the Morrow#get_view call
-    # above.
+    # entity_filter().
     def self.update(entity, poison, resources)
       now = Time.now
       next if poison.next_update > now

-      send_to_char(entity, 'You feel the poison burning in your veins.') resources.health -= poison.damage
+      send_to_char(entity, 'You feel the poison burning in your veins.') act('$n shivers in agony as $p veins pulse red.', actor: entity,
+          to: entity_room(entity))

+      resources.health -= poison.damage
       if (poison.ticks -= 1) == 0
         remove_component(entity, poison)